CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 Main goal is:  Develop MP4 to MP3 converter with Asynchronous way.

 - I used **Kong API Gateway**.
 Because uploading a file to server might be dangerous.
 Some person can upload virus or trojan to server and person can access everything on server via virus file, this is gonna be devastation.
-So i did a precaution.
-(I made some precautions (like file extension checking, file size checking) on WebService that i developed **.NET Core 6** but this is minor precaution)
+So I did a precaution.
+(I made some precautions (like file extension checking, file size checking) on WebService that I developed **.NET Core 6** but this is minor precaution)

 - File uploading to WebService and converting process is resource consuming and response from WebService might be resolve as **'Timeout'**, you actually waited the response maybe a long time and you faced **'Timeout exception'**, this is bad and the person that use the WebService might be very angry about that.
 I find out that the solution is using queue well **RabbitMQ**.
 Actually you don't wait response, only send the request and do other work via **asynchronous way**.
 Eventually you will get desired result sound and safe. **Timeout** **exception** never gonna be problem.
 Sometimes maybe **RabbitMQ Container** gonna crash but this is not huge, you should use **durable queues and persistent messages** and this is important, **you MUST use volumes on containers or you will lose everyting!** With that way you will never lose requests and messages, the user eventually get the desired result late or early.

 - I used **Minio S3 Object Storage** to store **MP4 and MP3 files**.
 Object Storages like **Amazon S3** is very popular.
 They are cheap and fast.
-At first i decided to use **SQL** or **MongoDB** to store files but i thought this is very bad idea.
+At first I decided to use **SQL** or **MongoDB** to store files but I thought this is very bad idea.

 - I used **ElasticSearch** for logging purposes.
 Because **ElasticSearch** is very fast and popular for logging.
 It stores JSON files and uses indexes and you can get desired results with document scoring mechanism, you can create dashboards on **Kibana**.
 This is cool!